awsdocs/aws-organizations-docs/doc_source/orgs_manage_org_delete.md

 # Deleting the organization by removing the management account<a name="orgs_manage_org_delete"></a>

 When you no longer need your organization, you can delete it\.
-This removes the management account \(formerly known as the "master account"\) from the organization and deletes the organization itself\.
+This removes the management account from the organization and deletes the organization itself\.
 The former management account becomes a standalone AWS account\.
 You then have three options: You can continue to use it as a standalone account, you can use it to create a different organization, or you can accept an invitation from another organization to add the account to that organization as a member account\.

 **Important**
 If you delete an organization, you can't recover it\.
 If you created any policies inside of the organization, they are also deleted and can't be recovered\.